All major and minor research projects are concluded with a written thesis describing the research.

 Starting from day one, and during the whole master programme the student is a member of a research team in the LIC.
 Guided by an individual mentor, the student assembles a tailor-made educational program for optimal training to become a life sciences professional.
 Included is the option of research internships in other research groups of the Faculty of Sciences, Leiden University Medical Center, Netherlands Cancer Institute or Erasmus Medical Center or abroad.
 These research internships are complemented with high-level lecture courses.

 All major research training projects are concluded with a Thesis Talk.
 This presentation constitutes a training in presenting original research work to a group of non-experts.
-All students are required to attend at least 10 Thesis Talks from their fellow students during their master’s programme (7 Thesis Talks for students following WORK).
+All students are required to attend at least 7 Thesis Talks from their fellow students before their own Thesis Talk (10 Thesis Talks for students not following WORK).